michaeldhu/docs/js/built-in-objects.md

 ## String

 The String object is used to represent and manipulate a sequence of characters.
+Strings are represented fundamentally as sequences of UTF-16 code units.
+This character set is called the basic multilingual plane(BMP), and includes the most common characters.
+Each code unit can be written in a string with `\u` followed by exactly four hex digits.

 ### String coercion